weblancaster/python-studies/README.md

 Yes, Yes.
 Yet another new year resolution if you want to call it that.
 It's just about time for me to get acclimated to Python.
 I find python being quite a nice language but I never coded any real application, so this is the beginnings.

-## Extra
+## Summary
-The list below is to count the days I'm coding in python but not in this repository.
+The list of days below is to log the days I'm coding in python mainly not in this repository.
+The days not logged here are in the commits.

 ### day 13
-Started a simple python app hosted on Heroku to sale my motorcycle [commit](https://github.com/weblancaster/fz09-sale/commit/64baaabb2b03702a03a243d26cb5aeca87d7c79c)
+Started a simple python app hosted on Heroku to sell my motorcycle [commit](https://github.com/weblancaster/fz09-sale/commit/64baaabb2b03702a03a243d26cb5aeca87d7c79c)

 ### Day 14